-• Flowers in May to September, leaves in January to December. • Grows everywhere, including mountain grasslands and summits. • Leaves are feathery, double or triple pinnate and grow direct from the 50cm tall stem (5cm on alpine tundras). • Flower-head is confusing.
-The whole inflorescence comprises about 60 separate flowers.
+Flowers in May to September, leaves in January to December.
+Grows everywhere, including mountain grasslands and summits.
+Leaves are feathery, double or triple pinnate and grow direct from the 50cm tall stem (5cm on alpine tundras).
+Similar: Sneezwort.

+(Flower-head is confusing.
+Entire whole inflorescence comprises about 60 separate flowers.
 Each of these has five ray-florets with a broadly rounded ligule and a single style.
 The disc-florets are minute and have protruding groups of orange anthers.
-These disc florets show as central orange clusters (at left). • Similar: Sneezwort.
+These disc florets show as the central orange clusters.)